Optimization variables

 If you do not have nodes without investments, you still have to create the variable.
 In this case, we suggest to not use this variable at all and link the capacity usage directly to $\texttt{cap\_current}$

-In addition, we introduce variables for investments in a strategic period as:
+In addition, we introduce variables for investments in an investment period as:

-The investments are available at the beginning of a strategic period.
-They are extracted using the functions functions EMI.get_var_add(m, prefix::Symbol) and EMI.get_var_add(m, prefix::Symbol, element).
+The investments are available at the beginning of an investment period.
+They are extracted using the functions functions EMI.get_var_add(m, prefix::Symbol)

-The model can also choose to retire technologies at the end of each strategic period through removal variables given as:
+The model can also choose to retire technologies at the end of each investment period through removal variables given as:

 Auxiliary variables